thosegamer/ThoseGamers-Mod/README.md

 An advanced rendering mod designed for compatibility with optimization mods and graphics overhaul mods.

-Using ThoseGamer's Mod to play with thosegamer mods Make sure you have installed fabric loader first.
-More information about installing Fabric Loader can be found here.
+Using ThoseGamer's Mod to play with thosegamer mods Make sure you have installed thosegamer loader first.
+More information about installing ThoseGamer Loader can be found here.

 The downloaded jar file should be placed in your mods folder.